angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

           "builder": "@angular-architects/native-federation-v4:build",
           "options": {
             "target": "mfe1:serve-original:development",
-            "cacheExternalArtifacts": true, // Cache and re-use external bundled artifacts that dont change (e.g. RxJs) across builds
+            "cacheExternalArtifacts": true, // Cache and re-use external bundled artifacts that don't change (e.g. RxJs) across builds
-            "rebuildDelay": 500, // Allows for a grace period between builds when you develop, within this period it can cancel previous builds to save time (500/1000 is good)
+            "rebuildDelay": 500, // Allows for a grace period between builds when you develop; within this period it can cancel previous builds to save time (500/1000 is good)
-            "chunks": { "enable": true, "dense": true }, // Enabling Code splitting.
+            "chunks": { "enable": true, "dense": true }, // Enabling code splitting.
 The default is true, but dense mode is opt-in (so false by default).
             "dev": true,
             "port": 0
           }